Peerspace Community Guidelines

 No one may:

+Discriminate against other users.
 Discrimination against any other users based on their race, sex, gender, ethnicity, national origin, sexual orientation, disability, or any other legally protected class is illegal and strictly prohibited on the Platform.
 If we believe that you have refused to transact with another user based on any of these, we may suspend or terminate your account immediately.

-You may not post Content that endorses or promotes illegal or harmful activities, including obscene content or encouraging activity that may lead to other users harm.
-While use of marijuana is or may become legal in some jurisdictions, it remains prohibited under federal law and may not be grown, sold, distributed or used in any Space that is Booked on the Platform.
+Encourage or endorse illegal or dangerous behavior.
+You may not post Content that endorses or promotes illegal or harmful activities, including obscene content or encouraging activity that may lead to harming other users.
+While use of marijuana is or may become legal in some jurisdictions, where it remains prohibited under national and / or local laws you, or your Guests may not grow, sell, distribute or use marijuana (or any other banned substances), in any Space that is Booked on the Platform.

+Harm, intimidate, or threaten Users.
 You are prohibited from doing anything that may harm or intimidate users, or interfere with their use or operation of the Platform.
 This includes threatening or harassing other users; posting undeserved or disproportionate reviews, or reviews that do not reflect your experience; attempting to extort other users for discounts or favorable reviews; or threatening legal action.

+Share personal or dispute information.
 For your protection, you may not share personal or sensitive information about yourself.
 This includes your home address, phone number, payment information, or other sensitive information that could lead to fraud or identity theft.
 This may be a safety risk to you and others.
 You may also not post any details about an ongoing dispute between you and another user.

+Harm, intimidate, harass, or threaten Peerspace or our brand.
 Anyone threatening Peerspace or our employees will be removed from the Platform and reported to law enforcement.
 You may not engage in behavior on the Platform or use Peerspace marks or logos in a manner that violates the Peerspace Service Agreement or harms, dilutes, or misuses our brand.

+Engage in any illegal activities.
 You are prohibited from hosting or engaging in illegal activity including but not limited to: sexual/physical assault, sexual abuse, harassment, robbery, human trafficking, kidnapping, or other acts of violence.
 Peerspace will report all crimes and illegal activity to the proper authorities.

+Misrepresent themselves.
 No one should provide a false name, phone number, address, listing description, or event description.
 You shall not create a duplicate account after being suspended, or create an account if you’re under the age of 18.

+Disturb neighbors or common areas.
 You should not utilize or damage common areas.
 You should obtain special permits where necessary and make parking arrangements as needed so that it does not impede the access of others in surrounding areas.
 You should not create a nuisance for those neighboring the space or others around you.